Gelsleichter/Hyperspectral_Soil_Mapping/README.md

 **Use it freely, please provide the citation in case of publications.**

 With best regards:
-Lucia Helena Cunha dos Anjos
+Lucia Helena Cunha dos Anjos;
-Elias Mendes Costa
+Elias Mendes Costa;
 Yuri Andrei Gelsleichter
 Robson Altiellys Tosta Marcondes
 Gabriela Corrêa Valente